dunkindru/Video_Games_chatbot/Readme.md

 Chatbot and Recommender System final project in ESILV A4 in 2022.
 This project is a python application, developed by Daniel Lévy and Joshua Jeyaratnam.

+⚠️THE TOKEN IS NOT THE GOOD ONE BECAUSE DISCORD DONT ALLOW TO PUBLISH IT ONLINE⚠️ ask for the token by email

 Github:

 https://github.com/dunkindru/Video_Games_chatbot